 “Consumers today expect snacks to work for them; the snack is no longer just a reward,” Portalatin says.
 “Snack foods that offer consumers flexibility on price, portion size, and portability allow them to compose an eating occasion that fits their specific needs at the time, whether they look at it as a snack, meal replacement or part of a main meal occasion.”

 Snack Packaging Solutions

 Meeting tight production demands for snacks hinges on equipment that’s designed for speed, efficiency and simplicity.
-Those were the key considerations behind Rovema’s BVR 230 Packaging System, an ultra-hygienic, continuous motion vertical bagger for forming/filling/sealing that’s tailor-made for optimized snack product packaging.
+Those were the key considerations behind Rovema’s Family of BVC Packaging Systems, ultra-hygienic, continuous motion vertical baggers for forming, filling and sealing that are excellent VFFS solutions for snack product packaging.

 Rovema recently updated the unit to include modernized electronics and control mechanisms to deliver an even more optimized and user-friendly experience, with an output of 180 formed, filled, and sealed bags produced each minute.

 The BVC’s controlled vacuum support deftly draws down films for standard pillow bags, pillow chain bags, and pillow bags with shelf-hanging holes, while its all-in-one filling tube and rotating sealing jaws combine for superior seal integrity.
 A complete turnkey solution, it is also equipped with an integrated metal detector and scale.

 The sophisticated unit features a small footprint and an easy-access control cabinet that’s integrated in the machine housing with a removable mounting plate.
 Its easy-to-clean solid tube framing is also hygienically free of hollow space to discourage the buildup of harmful bacteria